 Within the last decade, Pakistan can take pride in the upward trend in number of internet users and internet access as well as in online advertising.
 Recently, Google organized an event in Lahore on September 12 with Google experts having sessions with marketers, bloggers and developers.
 Google has not been official launched in Pakistan yet, despite being the most popular search engine and its affiliated sites being heavily used.

-Khushnood is of the opinion that before Google gets formerly introduced, Pakistan must make better regulatory laws about internet.
-Google is working towards achieving this very target in Pakistan through starting such encouraging projects as the Plan9 Tech Incubator in collaboration with the Punjab IT Board.
+Khushnood is of the opinion that before Google gets formerly introduced, Pakistan must make better regulatory laws about internet. towards achieving this very target in Pakistan through starting such encouraging projects as the Plan9 Tech Incubator in collaboration with the Punjab IT Board.

 Also, to promote online advertising in Pakistan, Google hired two Pakistanis in Singapore who can help bring sales higher in the country.
 Khushnood is also working with the government and other political parties to make better regulatory policies regarding such Google affiliated sites as YouTube, which often are victimized due to offensive videos.